0mega/0mega.github.io/_posts/2016-07-03-using-firebase-and-google-analytics-side-by-side.md

 ![item name var](/images/firebase/item_name_var.png)

 Having those in place, we can create a trigger, which will be the mechanism that intercepts the type of event we are interested in.
-For that, in the `Fire On` section, we select `Custom`
+For that, in the `Fire On` section, we select `Custom` trigger type

 ![screen view trigger](/images/firebase/screen_view_trigger.png)